GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

 ### 1 - Find the right table

-Go to [website](https://opendata.cbs.nl/statline/portal.html?_la=nl&_catalog=CBS).
+Go to the [website](https://opendata.cbs.nl/statline/portal.html?_la=nl&_catalog=CBS).
 You can also go [here](https://opendata.cbs.nl/statline/#/CBS/nl/navigatieScherm/thema), this one has better navigation.
+You can search for a table with a description that matches your search request.
 [This link](https://opendata.cbs.nl/ODataApi/) provides a full listing as well, without further descriptions.

 ### 2 - Check the table preview

 The preview that you will see shows just one of the many ways in which data can be ordered and subselections can be made.
 You can drag the variables around (I think there is a maximum of seven) and you can click the funnel symbols to make subselections within a variable (or call it a topic or a dimension).
 What you learn here is whether the table is able to generate the info you need.
-For example, if you want a fine grained geographical level (municipality or 'wijk'), you should be able to select municipalities or 'wijken' when you click a variable related to geography.
+For example, if you want a fine grained geographical level (municipality or district ('wijk')), you should be able to select municipalities or 'wijken' when you click a variable related to geography.

 ### 3 - Create the base url for the table api